Updated: Jul 17

 A light-blue curtain hung around the bed.
 Jay inched toward it.
-I hope he’s not naked or something, she thought.
-Her fingers hesitated only a moment before pushing aside the edge of the curtain.
+I hope he’s not naked or something.
+Her fingers hesitated only a moment before pushing aside the curtain.

 Her breath went out of her.
-Kyle lay, unconscious, on his back on the bed.
-His injured leg was heavily-wrapped with gauze and padding, and elevated slightly by pillows on the bed.
+Kyle lay unconscious, on his back on the bed.
+His injured leg was heavily-wrapped with gauze and padding, and elevated by pillows.
 Kyle’s hair looked oily and mussed, and he was pale – so pale.
 IV lines ran from one wrist to a machine by the bed, and tiny monitors were attached to his fingers.

-Jay edged toward the bed, suddenly uncertain.
+Jay edged toward the bed.
 Should she wake him?
-After what he’d been through, he certainly needed the rest.
-But she did want him to know she’d stopped by, that he wasn’t alone.
+After what he’d been through, he certainly needed the rest, but she did want him to know she’d stopped by--that he wasn’t alone.
 Her eyes drifted over the small room.
-It was bare except for a Styrofoam cup and pitcher on the tray by Kyle’s bed.
+It was bare except for a styrofoam cup and pitcher on the tray by Kyle’s bed.
 Maybe the nurse’s station would have paper so she could leave him a note.
-She turned, stepping lightly toward the door.
+She turned, tiptoeing toward the door.

 “Jay?”
-Kyle’s hoarse voice froze Jay partway to the door and she turned back.
+Kyle’s hoarse voice froze Jay partway to the door.

-Kyle smiled.
+Kyle smiled and patted the bed with his free hand.
 “No. Come, sit."
-He patted the bed with his free hand.

 “Physical?”
 Jay offered.

-Kyle nodded slowly.
+Kyle nodded.
 “Yes.
-Phycazul therpary a few weeks.
+Phycazul therpary.
+Few weeks.
 No big damage.
-Maybe a... gimp.
+Maybe for a while a... gimp.
 Limp?
 Gimp.
 Limp.
 Are those... real word things?
 They sound faked.”

 Jay laughed and nodded.